TIBCOSoftware/TCSTK-GOlang/liveapps/readme.md

 ### Get Cases
 query for existing cases of an Live Apps Subscription and return a single case, or a filtered list.

+### Get Artifact
+download an asset from a Case folder e.g. an PDF

+### Upload Artifact
+upload an asset to a Case folder e.g. an PDF

 ## What's next
 more to come soon, we have already over 20 more activities ready to release soon: